 Coordinator on combating anti-Muslim hatred

-On 1 December 2015, the European Commission appointed David Friggieri as the first Coordinator on combating anti-Muslim hatred.
+Tommaso Chiamparino has been appointed Coordinator on combating anti-Muslim hatred on 1 July 2018, taking over the role held by David Friggieri since 1 December 2015.
 As the Coordinator's main mandate is to address anti-Muslim hate speech, hate crime and discrimination, the key stakeholders are Muslim, and other, organisations which deal with anti-racism and non-discrimination policy at European and national level.

 Monitoring anti-Muslim hatred and discrimination